Decentralized Riemannian Conjugate Gradient Method on the Stiefel Manifold: Preliminaries

 then, for any radius $R>0$, the $R$-tube around $\mathcal{M}$ can be defined as the set:

-Furthermore, we define the nearest-point projection of a point $y \in \mathbb{R}^{d\times r}$ onto $\mathcal{M}$ by
+Furthermore, we define the nearest-point projection of a point $x \in \mathbb{R}^{d\times r}$ onto $\mathcal{M}$ by

-Based on Definition~\ref{smooth}, we can say a closed set $\mathcal{M}$ is $R$-proximally smooth if the projection $\mathcal{P}_{\mathcal{M}}(x)$ is a singleton whenever $\operatorname{dist}(x,\mathcal{M}) < R$.
+Based on Definition~\ref{smooth}, it should be noted that a closed set $\mathcal{M}$ is $R$-proximally smooth if the projection $\mathcal{P}_{\mathcal{M}}(x)$ is a singleton whenever $\operatorname{dist}(x,\mathcal{M}) < R$.
 In particular, when $\mathcal{M}$ is the Stiefel manifold, it is a 1-proximally smooth set~\citep{balashov2021gradient}.
 And these properties will be crucial for us to demonstrate the convergence.